AmiraGuesmi-mls/AmiraGuesmi-mls.github.io/index.md

     </div>

     <div style="font-size:0.9rem; line-height:1.6; margin-bottom:12px; text-align:justify;">
-      Reveals that adversarial patch transferability in quantized models is driven by hidden structural consistency across bit-widths, and proposes mechanisms to explicitly disrupt this alignment at both feature and gradient levels.
+      Reveals that adversarial patch transferability across quantized models is driven by hidden cross-bit alignment in gradients and feature structure.
+Introduces a training framework that explicitly disrupts this alignment to prevent transfer.
     </div>

     <div>